 - To identify the water-saving potential from bathroom products (basin taps, toilets and showers) and associated behaviours and communications; and

 - To review the evidence and agree on action(s) which will increase the sale of water efficient bathroom products in the home improvement sector.

 The Group is focussed on those actions which it can directly control or influence and this covers Repair, Maintenance and Improvement and DIY Products.
 It does not currently extend to new build or major building refurbishment, as the Group felt these areas were currently covered by regulation.

 Key meeting outcomes:

-The next meeting is 6 May 2014 at WRAP in Banbury, contact us further details.
+The next meeting is on 16th July 2014, contact us for further details.